-Ammonia is not widely recommended as a cleaner for wood flooring because it has a very acidic pH that can eat into and lead to dulling of the floor finish or even bleaching of the surface.
-Cleaning your hardwood floors can be done safely with many gentle cleansing products heavily diluted in water.
+WARNING: Ammonia is not widely recommended as a cleaner for wood flooring because it has a very acidic pH that can eat into and lead to dulling of the floor finish or even bleaching of the surface.
+Ammonia is really not suited for this purpose; there are dozens of better options that clean and protect your flooring.

-Dilute ammonia.
-When using ammonia, it must be in an extremely diluted form -- no more than 1 or 2 tsp. in 2 gallons of tepid water.
+Dilute the ammonia.
+When using ammonia, it must be in an extremely diluted form -- no more than 1 or 2 teaspoons in 2 gallons of tepid water.
 Apply with a well wrung mop and rinse floor well with pure water.
 Better options follow below.